glouw/blog/_posts/2020-08-02-Paperview.md

 As an alternative, I discovered SDL2 can provide a generic interface to create a window from a pixel array, including the base root X11 window used by desktop wallpaper setters.
-That is to say, X11 windows can be coerced into a void pointer and passed to SDL2 and accessed via an SDL renderer directly:
+That is to say, X11 windows can be coerced into a void pointer and passed to SDL2 and directly accessed via an SDL renderer:

     Display* x11d = XOpenDisplay(NULL);
     Window x11w = RootWindow(x11d, DefaultScreen(x11d));